Prince Henry Cliff Walk (Between Katoomba and Leura)

 The Prince Henry Cliff Walk connects with the Leura Cascades Walking Track and continues to Bridal Veil View and the Tarpeian Rock Lookout.

 These lookouts offer views of the waterfall (Bridal Veil Falls) where Leura Falls Creek drops into the valley.
+Two short detours will get you to these two lookouts, both of which are signposted.

 4. Olympian Rock, Elysian Rock and Gordon Falls